apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

 > Because of the commercial license, we cannot directly use the driver of MySQL.
 >
-> If you want to use MySQL, you can build a new image based on the `apache/dolphinscheduler` image follow the following instructions:
+> If you want to use MySQL, you can build a new image based on the `apache/dolphinscheduler-<service>` image follow the following instructions:
+>
+> Since version 3.0.0, dolphinscheduler has been microserviced and the change of metadata storage requires replacing all services with MySQL driver, which including dolphinscheduler-tools, dolphinscheduler-master, dolphinscheduler-worker, dolphinscheduler-api, dolphinscheduler-alert-server

 1. Download the MySQL driver [mysql-connector-java-8.0.16.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.16/mysql-connector-java-8.0.16.jar).

 2. Create a new `Dockerfile` to add MySQL driver:

 ```
+FROM dolphinscheduler.docker.scarf.sh/apache/dolphinscheduler-<service>:<version>
+# For example
-FROM dolphinscheduler.docker.scarf.sh/apache/dolphinscheduler:<version>
+# FROM dolphinscheduler.docker.scarf.sh/apache/dolphinscheduler-tools:<version>

 COPY mysql-connector-java-8.0.16.jar /opt/dolphinscheduler/lib
 ```

 3. Build a new docker image including MySQL driver:

 ```
-docker build -t apache/dolphinscheduler:mysql-driver .
+docker build -t apache/dolphinscheduler-<service>:mysql-driver .
 ```

-4. Push the docker image `apache/dolphinscheduler:mysql-driver` to a docker registry.
+4. Push the docker image `apache/dolphinscheduler-<service>:mysql-driver` to a docker registry.

 5. Modify image `repository` and update `tag` to `mysql-driver` in `values.yaml`.